Fanta67/CapitalOneSES/README.md

 * HTML/CSS/JavaScript

 ## Thoughts
 As my first experience working with web development and GitHub in general, there's nothing I used in this project that I didn't have to spend hours and hours looking up tutorials on.
-I had a blast learning about all different kinds of tools in the process of creating this webiste and though it took a bunch of time to even get started, I'm proud of how far I can see I've come when looking backwards.
+I had a blast learning about all different kinds of tools in the process of creating this webiste and though it took a bunch of time to even get started, I'm extremely proud of how much I've learned when looking back.
 Initially I felt extremely hopeless as I didn't even know where to start and I wasn't getting anywhere after a full week or so of trying to figure out how to deploy a website in the first place, but I'm glad to have pushed through and given my very best effort on this project!

 ## Potential Improvements/Further Development
 * Find a way to hide the API key from the code.